andrey-viktorov/auto-mock-tools/README.md

 - ⏱️ **Timing Replay** - Record and replay request/response timing with jitter
 - 🔒 **HTTPS/mTLS** - Support for HTTPS upstream and mutual TLS authentication
 - 📖 **Human-Readable** - Each mock file can be edited manually
+- 📝 **404 Logging** - Automatic logging of unmatched requests for mock creation
 - 🎭 **Complete Workflow** - Record with proxy → Replay with mock server

 ## 📁 Project Structure